-It is the primary objective of the degree course in Philosophical Studies to provide a sound basic knowledge of the main areas of philosophy, codified in the academic disciplines M-FIL/01-08 in the curriculum.
-Ample space is given to the history of philosophy, articulated in the traditional partitions, and to theoretical and moral philosophy, as well as to philosophy of mind, language and aesthetics, in order to give students the necessary knowledge to orient themselves in the problems of contemporary thought.
-Through its logic-linguistic course units, the course aims to develop students' argumentative skills, introduce them to philosophical analysis, and enable them to deepen their understanding of analytical philosophy.
+It is the primary objective of the degree course in Philosophical Studies to provide a sound basic knowledge of the main areas of philosophy.
+Great attention is reserved to the history of philosophy, articulated in the traditional partitions, and to theoretical and moral philosophy, as well as to logic, philosophy of mind and language, philosophy of knowledge and science, aesthetics, in order to give students the necessary knowledge and abilities to orient themselves in the problems of contemporary thought and of their history.
+Through its logic-linguistic teachings in particular, the Course aims to develop students' argumentation and communication skills, introduce them to the philosophical analysis, and enable them to deepen their understanding of analytical philosophy.

-The course units on offer can be subdivided into three purely philosophical areas (Historical-Philosophical Area, Theoretical Area, Ethical, Political, Sociological Area) and a Related course units Area, in which linguistic-literary, artistic, pedagogical course units are included, i.e. those that favour interdisciplinarity and cultural and scientific updating.
-In the latter area, students may choose course units that enable them to deepen their philosophical education or to develop their cultural interests and professional orientations.
+The teachings of the Course can be divided into three philosophical areas (Historico-Philosophical, Logico-Theoretical, and Ethico-Political) plus an area of related disciplines, in which linguistic-literary, historico-artistic, pedagogical and sociological, economic, political, philosophico-juridical and techno-managerial teachings units are included, i.e. those that favor interdisciplinarity and cultural and scientific updating.
+In the latter area, students may choose teachings that enable them to deepen their philosophical education or to develop their cultural interests and/or professional orientations.

-The course promotes the ability to use a language of the European Union in order to foster internationalisation and promotes job advising/guidance through internships.
+The Course promotes the ability to use a language of the European Union in order to foster internationalization and promotes job advising/guidance through internships.